tldr-pages/tldr/pages/common/gprof.md

 # gprof

 > Performance analysis tool for many programming languages.
-> It profiles the function executions of a program
+> It profiles the function executions of a program.

 - Compile binary with gprof information and run it to get {{gmon.out}}: